binkley/modern-java-practices/README.md

 [fakes, stubs, mocks, spies, dummies, or doubles](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html) for external dependencies (databases, other services, _etc_), and running tests against high-level functionality.

+An example is testing `STDOUT` and `STDERR` for a command-line application.
+(If you are in Spring Framework/Boot-land, use controller tests for your REST services.)

 Unlike `src/main/java` and `src/test/java`, there is no generally agreed convention for where to put integration tests.
 This project keeps all tests